-This Broadcaster Wore No Makeup On-Air For A Week To Challenge Beauty Expectations & Her Story Is Going Viral
+A Broadcaster Didn't Wear Makeup On-Air To Protest Beauty Standards & Her Story Is Going Viral

 There have been multiple celebrities getting behind the no makeup movement, but what happens when a non-celebrity with a job steeped in beauty standards does it?
 Well, as Glamour found, Kamady Rudd, a newscaster in Michigan, didn't wear makeup on air for a week straight.
 And to her surprise, nothing major happened.
 She didn't lose her job or get hateful comments.
 In fact, she got compliments.

 Everyone wears makeup for different reasons.
 For some people it eases their anxiety and for others it just makes them feel a bit more confident.
 But for some, it's a part of their job.
 As Rudd tells Glamour, "looking polished" is a major part of being a broadcaster.

 "The work from your resumé reel will only be looked at if you make it through the first round, which is, Do they like what you look like?'"
 Rudd says.
 "I'm proud of the work that I've done thus far in my career.
 Nevertheless, I've still heard from potential bosses and agents that it doesn't matter, perception is everything.
 It has nothing to do with the quality of my work."

 So she decided to do a little experiment.
 Or, as she calls it on Instagram, be the "guinea pig in [her] own experiment."
 She chose not to wear makeup for one week on-air and see what happened.
 To her surprise, it was positive experience.